 Eli Gray - Rosh Sport (Head of Sports)

 Eli is from Miami Beach, FL and currently lives in Atlanta, GA.
 In addition to being a professional photographer he is also a fan of all things Miami sports related and has been known to play in as many as five softball games in one day.
 This will be his first summer at Yavneh, joined by his wife Rena, and he is looking forward to bringing his love of sports and coaching to Yavneh for summer 2018.

 Estelle Lajmer Gomolka - Rosh Agam (Head of Waterfront)

 Estelle is a 5th grade teacher at The Greater Boston SSDS.
 She is a graduate of Maimonides school.
 She is celebrating her 40th summer at Yavneh (K’79).
-She has held many positions at Yavneh including Rosh Banot (head girls counselor).
+She has held many positions at Yavneh including rosh banot (head girls counselor).
 Estelle has well over 20 years teaching swimming and holds her WSI, lifeguarding CPR and First Aid instructor.
-She is married to Guy and has 2 children.
+She is married to Guy and has two children.

 Chana Israel - Rosh Chinuch (Head of Education)